 Investors Community Bank is committed to being a strong advocate for the ag industry.
 We want to start more consumer conversations about farming and the vital impact it has on our communities, our country and the world.

-We also deliver robust products and solutions for Wisconsin’s ag operations:
+We also deliver robust agricultural operations products and solutions for Wisconsin and surrounding states:

 We offer farm real estate loans, construction loans, crop loans, livestock loans, farm equipment loans, access to local loan programs and term financing.